154 Comments

 Expand full comment

-Funny thing as I started looking for your post in my inbox, because it had been awhile and I thought did Jess end up in my spam mail?
-And then this just popped up and I was happy to read this thought provoking post.
-I realized you weren’t missing, you were tearing down a wall.
+Funny thing, as I started looking for your post in my inbox, because it had been awhile, and I thought did Jess end up in my spam mail?
+And then this post just popped up and I was happy to read this thought-provoking post.
+I realized you weren’t missing; you were tearing down a wall.
 Lovey, just lovely.
 Thanks.

 Expand full comment